 Consider going for cross-channel advertising if you have not.
 After all, not all your audience will be on mobile all the time.

 5. Introduce autocomplete on your site

 If you can help your users get what they want on the site in the shortest time possible, they are likely to return the favor of buying from you or signing up with you.

 One example, where autocomplete has been used so effectively in enhancing user’s usability is Amazon and Google.

 The first step of converting a visitor is by capturing their attention.
-Statistics show that using video is one of the great way to do this.
+Statistics show that using a video is one of the greatest ways to do this.

 - 79% of the consumers prefer watching to reading about a product